cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-brush-tool.md

 description: 'Guide to annotating tasks using brush tools.'
 ---

 With a brush tool, you can create masks for disjoint objects, that have multiple parts, such as a house hiding behind trees, a car behind a pedestrian, or a pillar behind a traffic sign.
 The brush tool has several modes, for example: erase pixels, change brush shapes, and polygon-to-mask mode.

-Use brush tool for Semantic (Panoptic) and Instance Image Segmentation tasks.
-For more information about segmentation masks in CVAT, see [Creating masks](/docs/manual/advanced/annotation-with-polygons/creating-mask/).
+Use brush tool for Semantic (Panoptic) and Instance Image Segmentation tasks. <br>For more information about segmentation masks in CVAT, see [Creating masks](/docs/manual/advanced/annotation-with-polygons/creating-mask/).

 See: